 I grew up in Soviet Ukraine.
 This was a challenge, especially for someone with a serious dislike for conformity.
 My father, son of a coal-miner, drowned his sorrows in alcohol.
-Growing up with chaos, control and abuse formed part of my personality: being detached from my feelings, hypervigilant, defensive, overly independent, and controlling were issues I had to overcome in therapy.
+Growing up with chaos, control and abuse, that comes with living in a family with addiction, formed part of my personality: being detached from my feelings, hypervigilant, defensive, overly independent, and controlling were issues I had to overcome in therapy.

 I left my dysfunctional home at the age of 16, getting a job at the bank – courtesy of my mother’s connections.
 I also enrolled in university in a part-time program, which I finished with a degree in economics.